 Rating: 4.6 (total: 527+)

-You’ll appreciate how this stroller was built around making travel easier.
-It’s feather-light at about 11.6 pounds thanks to a carbon fiber frame, folds down small with a one-handed motion and even comes with a travel bag so you can tuck it into a trunk or check it at the gate.
+Pick this if you want the lightest possible stroller without giving up comfort features.
+At about 11.6 pounds thanks to its carbon fiber frame, it folds down small with a one-handed motion and comes with a travel bag so you can tuck it into a trunk or check it at the gate.

-The UPF canopy, near-flat recline and 5-point harness make naps on the go realistic, while EVA foam wheels and a simple brake keep short walks and busy sidewalks predictable.
-For everyday errands it’s easy to stash and maneuver; for vacations, flights and theme-park days it’s genuinely useful — just keep in mind it’s designed primarily as a travel-focused stroller rather than an everyday jogger.
+The UPF canopy, near-flat recline and 5-point harness make naps on the go realistic.
+EVA foam wheels and a simple brake keep short walks and busy sidewalks predictable.
+For everyday errands it’s easy to stash and maneuver.
+For vacations, flights and theme-park days it’s genuinely useful.
+Just keep in mind it’s primarily a travel-focused stroller rather than an everyday jogger.

 What People Say

-You’ll notice reviewers consistently praise how lightweight and compact this stroller is — people talk about fitting it in overhead bins, carrying it one-handed and stashing it in trunks with ease.
+Reviewers consistently praise how lightweight and compact this stroller is.
+People talk about fitting it in overhead bins, carrying it one-handed and stashing it in trunks with ease.
 Customers also highlight the comfortable recline, sun-protective canopy and the included travel bag.

 Overall Sentiment: Positive